Widening of the Sylvian fissure. Arachnoid cyst

 • arachnoid intrasellar and suprasellar;

-• cisterns: enclosing and quadruple;
+• cisterns: covering and quadrigeminal;

 • retrocerebellar arachnoid;